MichaelRomeroJr/predictive_models_app/README.md

 # Machine Learning Sandbox

-## Experiment with Models
+## Description

-4 different predictive models available to predict future matchups (games) or back test historical data (seasons) of international soccer matches.
+4 different predictive models available to predict future matchups (games) or back test historical data (seasons) of international soccer matches. \

-Choose prediction method (games/season) and the output is displayed with a data visualization.
+Choose prediction method (games/season) and the output is displayed with a data visualization. \
 Source code of Models and some experimental scripts available [on my github](https://github.com/MichaelRomeroJr/predictive_models_soccer).

-Examples: <br>
+## Usage
+### run locally
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In the project directory, you can run: `npm start` \
+Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### live demo
+Visit [predictive-models-app.onrender.com](https://predictive-models-app.onrender.com) for a live demo.

+## Examples
 2023 data w/ SVM:<br>
 <img src="https://i.imgur.com/Ax8CRyL.png" alt="SVM data visual" width="400"/>
 <br>